saurasambit/Jirafeau/CONTRIBUTING.md

 ```
 .
 ├── admin.php : administration interface to manage links and files
+├── docker : folder containing some configuration files to run Jirafeau in docker
 ├── f.php : permits to download files or show the download page
 ├── index.php : provides a web interface to interact with API
 ├── script.php : API interface (all file actions happen here - upload, deletion, etc)